 A common vulnerability that we often come across provides the opportunity to obtain Domain User credentials by exploiting a combination of weaknesses within the LLMNR and NBT-NS protocols.

-This post explains the potential for LLMNR and NBT-NS Poisoning in your local network and how to disable these protocols to minimise risk.
+This post explains the potential for LLMNR poisoning and NBT-NS poisoning in your local network and how to disable these protocols to minimise risk.

 LLMNR (Link-Local Multicast Name Resolution) is a protocol that was introduced with Windows Vista and is based upon the Domain Name System (DNS).
 It is often used by network-connected systems to identify hosts on the local-subnet when DNS fails, is not present or where peer-to-peer name-resolutions services are required (or to complement a DNS infrastructure).